MLBB M3 World Championship: Playoffs

-The first two rounds of the Lower Bracket are a Best-of-three series, the rest of the playoffs are a Best-of-five series, except the Grand Final which was a best-of-7 series.
+The first two rounds of the Lower Bracket are a Best-of-three series, and the rest of the playoffs are a Best-of-five series, except the Grand Final which was a best-of-7 series.

 Bracket

 Lower Bracket

-The Lower-Bracket showed an elimination round of teams during the Third Day of the Playoffs.
+The lower bracket showed an elimination round of teams during the third day of the Playoffs.

-With the win of Blacklist International against BTK, they advanced to the Grand Finals, making M3 the first World Tournament to be contested by the two Philippine representatives of MPL Philippines Season 8 and making the Philippines the first and, so far, only nation to win Back-to-Back World Titles for Mobile Legends: Bang Bang.
+With the win of Blacklist International against BloodThirstyKings, they advanced to the Grand Finals, making M3 the first World Tournament to be contested by the two Philippine representatives of MPL Philippines Season 8 and making the Philippines the first and, so far, only nation to win Back-to-Back World Titles for Mobile Legends: Bang Bang.
 The Other team would be Bren Esports who won the M2 World Title in the same year.

 Grand Finals

 With ONIC Philippines and Blacklist International in the Grand Finals, it would be the second rematch between both teams after both teams were the eventual runner-up and Champions of MPL Philippines Season 8.
-The Grand Finals was held on December 19, 2021.
+The Grand Finals was held on 19 December 2021.

 Game 1

 Game 1 of M3 began with the introduction of the players and rosters of both teams.
-Blacklist International with their Championship Lineup and the "Death Lineup" called by ONIC Philippines that led them in a 9-0 contest in the Upper-Bracket.
+Blacklist International with their Championship Lineup and the "Death Lineup" called by ONIC Philippines that led them to a 9-0 contest in the Upper Bracket.

-With an early lead in the Early Stages of the Game, ONIC Philippines was destined to win the matchup after the first turtle take was immediately stolen by Kairi, however, with the amazing defense that Blacklist International brought, they would lead the series 1–0 against ONIC with Marksman OHEB with the Clint as the MVP.
+With an early lead in the early stages of the game, ONIC Philippines was destined to win the matchup after the first turtle take was immediately stolen by Kairi, however, with the amazing defense that Blacklist International brought, they would lead the series 1–0 against ONIC with Marksman Oheb with the Clint as the MVP.